-These efforts, led by the Office of the Governor in partnership with the Georgia Department of Education and State School Superintendent Woods, will address the English Language Arts (ELA) and mathematics standards currently known as the Georgia Standards of Excellence.
+In August 2019, the State of Georgia announced a citizen-led, student-focused effort to review and revise the academic standards used in Georgia's K-12 public schools.
+Undertaken by the Office of the Governor in partnership with the Georgia Department of Education and State School Superintendent Richard Woods, these efforts address the K-12 mathematics and English Language Arts (ELA) standards.

 In July 2019, we released surveys on the Georgia Standards of Excellence for Mathematics and English Language Arts.
 Both surveys were made available to all stakeholders, including teachers, educational leaders, business/industry, and community members.
 In total, from July 23 to September 26, nearly 14,000 Georgians completed the math survey and more than 11,000 completed the ELA survey.
 Results and key findings are below. from their responses are below.